kenlhlui/pydatacuration-p/README.md

       Online        : True
       RestartNeeded : False
       ```
+   2. Run the following command Windows Powershell Terminal (with administrative access) to upgrade the WSL environment:
+      ```powershell
+      wsl --update --web-download
+      ```
-   2. Run the following command in a Windows Powershell Terminal (with administrative access).
+   3. Run the following command in a Windows Powershell Terminal (with administrative access).
 This will install the latest WSL Ubuntu version (24.04 LTS)
       ```powershell
-      wsl --install
+      wsl --install -d Ubuntu
       ```
-   3. Run the following command once the `Distribution successfully installed.
+   4. Run the following command once the `Distribution successfully installed.
 It can be launched via 'wsl.exe -d Ubuntu` prompt appears
       ```powershell
       wsl.exe -d Ubuntu
       ```
-   4. You should be directed to configure the default user name and password.
+   5. You should be directed to configure the default user name and password.
 It does not have to be the same with your windows one.

       You should see the following prompt configure the name of the default user account.
 Enter the user name you like.
       ```sh